Skip to Content

 If you love this recipe, try one of these tasty dinner favorites!

-Our bison steak recipe is delicious, but you can make it even better with savory side dishes.
+My bison steak recipe is delicious, but you can make it even better with savory side dishes.

-• Refrigerate – Store the leftovers in an airtight container; it will keep for 3-4 days.
+• Refrigerate – Store the leftovers in an airtight container for 3-4 days.

 • Freeze – Let the steaks cool, and wrap them with plastic to prevent freezer burn.
 Store them in a freezer-safe container or bag.
 Bison steak freezes for 6 to 9 months.

-• Thaw – When you’re ready to eat, defrost it in the fridge overnight.
+• Thaw – Defrost the steak in the refrigerator overnight.

 • Reheat – Warm leftovers on the stovetop or in the microwave.